Granada, Córdoba, and Spain's Costa del Sol

 Just north of Africa, Spain sits in the southwest corner of Europe.
 In its far south is the region of Andalucía.
 We start in Granada, enjoy Nerja on the Costa del Sol, and finish in Córdoba.

-Sprawling at the foot of the snow-capped Sierra Nevada mountains, Granada is a thriving city of about 300,000 people.
+Sprawling at the foot of the snow-capped Sierra Mountains, Granada is a thriving city of about 300,000 people.
 Visitors focus on its old center, where life has a gentility that belies its illustrious past.

 Once the grandest city in Spain, its power ebbed and glory faded.
 It was appreciated mostly by Romantic Age artists and poets.
 Today, it has a Deep South feel — a relaxed vibe that seems typical of once-powerful places now past their prime.
 In the cool of the early evening, the community comes out and celebrates life on stately yet inviting plazas.